gobo-eiffel/gobo/src/geant/Readme.txt

 To compile Geant:

-1. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace file (ISE Eiffel: ise.ace, SmartEiffel: se.ace) or ESD file (Visual Eiffel: ve.esd).
+1. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace, Xace or ECF file (e.g. <compiler>.ecf).
 Alternatively you can use 'geant' itself to launch the compilation:

        geant compile_<compiler>

-   where <compiler> is either 'ise', 've' or 'se'.
+   where <compiler> is either 'ise', 'ge' or 'se'.

 2. Run Geant using: